FeatureBaseDB/www/content/blog/pilosa-1-0-released.md

 - PQL syntax has been updated significantly.
 See the [docs](../docs/query-language/) for details.
 - Frames are now known as fields, and the nesting of fields within frames no longer exists; each field exists at the top level in an index.
 - Field creation has been revamped, with a more sensible field type system.
 For example, fields that were "rangeEnabled" are now simply fields of type "int".
-- Slices are now officially known simply as shards.
+- Slices are now known as shards.
-- "bits" in query responses are now "columns".
+- Query responses now refer to "columns" rather than "bits".
 - WebUI has been removed from Pilosa, and is now available [separately](https://github.com/pilosa/webui).